OctavioBigData/Human-Resources-Predective-Machine/README.md

 Hi guys!

-Here I'll put all files that possible about data analytics projects what I have participation.
+Here I'll put all files that possible about data analytics projects that I have participation.